-Have you been seeing your friends that are volunteering in China for a semester post about getting fish pedicures?
-Or, maybe you're spending a semester in Thailand and keep seeing signs for them everywhere and can't help but wonder what exactly they are.
+Have you been seeing your friends that are volunteering in Asia for a semester post about getting fish pedicures?
+Or, maybe you're spending a semester in Thailand yourself and keep seeing signs for them everywhere and can't help but wonder what exactly they are.
 Good news for you -- we know all about these funny little fish pedicures!

 Not an ILP volunteer yet?